Walter Freudenthal

 Walter Freudenthal (6 May 1893 – 27 March 1952) was a German-Jewish dermatologist who gave the earliest clear histopathological description of keratoma senile (actinic keratosis) in 1926 in Breslau.
 In 1933, he moved to London to escape the Nazi regime and worked as a dermatopathologist at University College Hospital (UCH) in London where he coined the term keratoacanthoma in the 1940s.

 He worked with dermatologist Geoffrey Barrow Dowling on the connection between dermatomyositis and scleroderma and was later appointed to the first readership in dermatological histology by London University.

 In addition to lecturing, demonstrating specimens at the Royal Society of Medicine and postgraduate training, Freudenthal wrote many papers on his histopathological findings, and chapters in dermatology textbooks.

 Early life

-Walter Freudenthal was born on 6 May 1893 in Breslau (now Wrocław, Poland) in the Province of Silesia of the German Empire, to the Jewish physician Dr. Samuel Freudenthal (1864–1907) and Rosa Freudenthal nèe Graetzer (1870–1951).
+Walter Freudenthal was born on 6 May 1893 in Breslau (now Wrocław, Poland) in the Province of Silesia of the German Empire, to the Jewish physician Dr. Samuel Freudenthal (1864–1907) and Rosa Freudenthal née Graetzer (1870–1951).
 He was the eldest son, and he had a younger brother Erich.
 In 1913 he began to study medicine in Geneva, but this was interrupted by the First World War.
 Returning to Breslau in 1919, he resumed his medical education and completed it at the clinic of the Friedrich-Wilhelms University (now the University of Wrocław), graduating in 1920.